Trending in Blended Learning: Recycling MOOCs

 Professors looking to reuse MOOC videos can use their institution’s existing lecture capture platform to deliver the content to their own classes.
 Once uploaded into the video content management system (VCMS), the video’s spoken content can then be indexed and made searchable so that any student looking for specific words or phrases mentioned can be automatically taken to the precise point in the video where that concept was discussed.
-Section 508-compliant captioning can also be included to support deaf and hard-of-hearing students.
+ADA and Section 508-compliant captioning can also be included to support deaf and hard-of-hearing students.

 Additionally, for schools using modern educational video platforms like Panopto, additional content such as quizzes, alternate camera angles, PDFs, and website links can be spliced in to create a richer, more interactive learning experience.

 Panopto is the world’s fastest-growing video learning platform for both physical and virtual classrooms.
 To learn more about how Panopto can help you repurpose MOOC or other video eLearning content for your blended learning classroom, contact our team today to sign up for a free trial.